-This presentation uses information from the technical reports on pages 5 & 6 of this guide to communicate some of the projections for either a specific country in which the workshop is being held, or for the region if it is a regional workshop.
+This presentation uses information from the technical reports on the Publications, tools and resources page at the end of this guide to communicate some of the projections for either a specific country in which the workshop is being held, or for the region if it is a regional workshop.
 For projections, some countries have been divided into more than one region - for these countries, projections have been included for the different regions either in the presentation itself or at the end of the presentation as optional slides for inclusion if appropriate.

-Small group discussion: possible impacts of projections and how to use projections in planning - 1 hr
+Small group discussion: possible impacts and planning - 1 hr

-Slide cue: Small group discussion: possible impacts/planning
+Slide cue: Small group discussion: possible impacts and planning